ekm507/telelibrator/README.md

 # TeleLibrator
-a telegram bot for converting links to commercial online services like Youtube, Soundcloud, Instagram, Twitter,… into a privacy-respecting alternative.
+a telegram bot for converting links to commercial online services like Youtube, Reddit, Instagram, Twitter,… into a privacy-respecting alternative.
 it works by replying the alternative link to the message.

 ## how to set up